 France's most famous scribe lived in this house on the northeast corner of Place des Vosges between 1832 and 1848.
-It's now a museum dedicated to the multitalented author of Les Misérables.
-In Hugo's apartment on the second floor, you can see the tall desk, next to the short bed, where he began writing his masterwork Les Miz (as always, standing up).
-There are manuscripts and early editions of the novel on display, as well as others such as The Hunchback of Notre Dame.
-You can see illustrations of Hugo's writings by other artists, including Bayard's rendering of the impish Cosette holding her giant broom (which has graced countless Les Miz T-shirts).
+It's now a museum dedicated to the multitalented author.
+In Hugo's apartment on the second floor, you can see the tall desk, next to the short bed, where he began writing his masterwork Les Misérables (as always, standing up).
+There are manuscripts and early editions of the novel on display, as well as others such as Notre-Dame de Paris, known to English readers as The Hunchback of Notre-Dame.
+You can see illustrations of Hugo's writings, including Bayard's rendering of the impish Cosette holding her giant broom (which has graced countless Les Miz T-shirts).
 The collection includes many of Hugo's own, sometimes macabre, ink drawings (he was a fine artist) and furniture from several of his homes.
 Particularly impressive is the room of carved and painted Chinese-style wooden panels that Hugo designed for the house of his mistress, Juliet Drouet, on the island of Guernsey, when he was exiled there for agitating against Napoléon III.
-Try to spot the intertwined Vs and Js.
-(Hint: Look for the angel's trumpet in the left corner.)
+Try to spot the intertwined Vs and Js (hint: look for the angel's trumpet in the left corner).
 The first floor is dedicated to temporary exhibitions that often have modern ties to Hugo's work.